theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Increased the amount of some consumables you can carry
 ~ Roll of Firework Crackers effectiveness has been increased
 ~ Plague Heart explosion greatly increased damage and plague damage
-~ Murder Pack - Pack 4-6 Ferals.
+~ Murder Pack (Rare Spawn) - Pack 4-6 Ferals.
 2-3 Regular and 2-3 Blood Versions (NZ Only)
 ~ Increased damage taken
 ~ Reduced Standing gain
 ~ Car Headlights are God Rays